codurance/site/src/_posts/2019-02-21-state-of-the-art-jenkins-github-docker.md

 ## Setting the stage

-For the last two years I've worked in a Node project using GitHub for source management, Jenkins for continuous integration, and a [custom built tool](https://mergermarket.github.io/cdflow/) based on Docker and Terraform for the deployment.
+For the last two years I've worked in a Node.js project using GitHub for source management, Jenkins for continuous integration, and a [custom built tool](https://mergermarket.github.io/cdflow/) based on Docker and Terraform for the deployment.

-We have done a few improvements to the configuration
+We have done a few improvements to the configuration during this time and one of the change that I think had a positive impact was to run the CI pipeline on branches and to see the feedback in GitHub.

-> TODO finish this section
+Checking the outcome of the build before merging a PR prevents a lot of breakages due to tiny mistakes (forgot to run the linter, to add a given file, etc.).
+Later, once we started automating the update of dependencies (see [Taming dependabot]({{ site.baseurl }}{% post_url 2019-02-29-taming-dependabot %})), the feedback enabled a quicker and safer automation.

+From that experience comes the idea for this post: what is the ideal CI pipeline, for me, at this moment in time?

 ## Caveat Emptor